midnightntwrk/midnight-architecture/specification/contracts.md

 A contract's state consists of:
 - It's current `StateValue`
-- Maintenance information, in the for of a contract maintenance authority
+- Maintenance information, in the form of a contract maintenance authority
 - A mapping from entry point names to verifier keys
 - A token balance mapping for this contract